-How Do Self-Defense Scenarios Generally Play Out And Who Gets Arrested?
+How Do Self-Defense Scenarios Generally Play Out, And Who Gets Arrested?

 A person would be able to have multiple people arrested, and they could have multiple restraining orders and then the court would have to figure out who needs to be permanently restrained.
-The biggest fight would usually over the third prom and we would usually know whether there was a legitimate relationship covered under the act.
+The biggest fight would usually be over the third prom, and we would usually know whether there was a legitimate relationship covered under the act.

 The second question would be whether there was a predicate act committed.
 This would be quite simple because one party could claim that the other party hit them or that they said something to them that was not nice.
 Those would count as harassment and assault, which are both covered.
 It would still be covered even if the person claimed the other person just pushed them.
-The third act of the case would be the biggest deal and that would be to decide whether the matter was so serious that it deserved a permanent restraint or what the courts like to call domestic contretemps.
+The third act of the case would be the biggest deal, and that would be to decide whether the matter was so serious that it deserved a permanent restraint or what the courts like to call domestic contretemps.

-The most important thing the courts would look at would be the total relationship; how long it had been going on, how detailed the history was, and whether there was a cycle of domestic violence being perpetuated.
-It would be a problem for people who were not represented because they make their TRO and just say what happened recently but then try and bring in a lot of other history to substantiate the seriousness and then the nice attorney in the expensive suit would stand up, and raise an objection to the judge that this information was not in their request for a TRO.
+The most important thing the courts would look at would be the total relationship: how long it had been going on, how detailed the history was, and whether there was a cycle of domestic violence being perpetuated.
+It would be a problem for people who were not represented because they make their TRO and just say what happened recently but then try and bring in a lot of other history to substantiate the seriousness, and then the nice attorney in the expensive suit would stand up and raise an objection to the judge that this information was not in their request for a TRO.